-The 2020 group may turn out to be the best receiver draft class ever and has a chance to challenge—or tie—that group for the most first-round receivers.
+The 2020 group may turn out to be the best receiver draft class ever and has a chance to challenge—or tie—that 2004 group for the most first-rounders.
 Regardless of how many are selected in the first round, the class is strong at the top with impressive depth throughout the draft.

 Like Jeudy, Lamb profiles as a No. 1 receiver at the next level and is a top-10 overall talent.
 Lamb ended 2019 with 62 catches for 1,327 yards and 14 touchdowns (21.4 Y/R) and scored 26 touchdowns in 27 games the past two seasons.
 Experienced lining up both inside and outside, Lamb has exceptional ball skills with a special ability to contort his body and adjust to the ball in the air.
 While he doesn't have elite speed (he's fast enough, though), Lamb is dangerous after the catch with his vision in the open field and ability to make would-be tacklers miss.

-Not only is Ruggs fast, but he is a legitimate threat to the Combine's 40-yard dash record (John Ross, 4.22).
-Scouts clocked the former state (AL) sprinting champion in the "4.25 range" at Alabama's junior pro day last March.
-With rare acceleration and run-after-catch ability, Ruggs is a threat to take any slant to the house.
+As expected, Ruggs ran the fastest 40-yard dash (4.27) at the 2020 NFL Scouting Combine to go along with explosive jumps.
+Given his rare acceleration and run-after-catch ability, Ruggs is a threat to take any slant to the house.
 Through his three seasons at Alabama, Ruggs averaged 17.91 yards and scored on one-quarter of his 100 career touches.
 While speed is his most deadly weapon, he has improved as a route-runner and adjusts well to the football.

-Exposed to a more diverse route tree as a junior, Shenault remains an unrefined route-runner, but he provides a creative offensive mind with a versatile weapon that has lined up all over for Colorado.
+Shenault remains an unrefined route-runner, but he provides a creative offensive mind and is a versatile weapon that has lined up all over for Colorado.
 Built more like a running back than a wide receiver, he turns into a running back with the ball in his hands.
 With his ability to break tackles, Shenault flourishes in the open field due to his strength, size, burst, vision and elusiveness.
 Shenault has strong hands and tracks the deep ball well.

 Here are the next 25 wide receivers: